-It is difficult to imagine a physical system in which the electric field produces a change in charge distribution independent of time (see examples shown towards the end of Discussion).
+It is difficult to imagine a physical system in which the electric field produces a change in charge distribution independent of time (see examples shown on p.12).
 The time range in which Maxwell's equations are used in the technology of our computers, smartphones, and video displays starts around 10^{-10} sec.
 The time range in which Maxwell's equations are used in biology start around 10^{-15} sec in simulations of the atoms that control protein function.
-The time range of the x-rays that determine protein structure is $\sim 10^{-19}$ sec.
-The time range used to design and operate the synchrotrons that generate x-rays is very much faster than that, something like 10^{-23} sec.
-The Maxwell equations describe experiments to many significant figures over this entire range.
+The time range in which Maxwell's equations are used to design and operate the synchrotrons that generate x-rays (time scale $\sim 10^{-19}$ sec) to determine protein structure is very much faster than that, something like 10^{-23} sec.

-It is evident that a dielectric constant ε_r independent of time is an inadequate overapproximation in many cases of practical interest today, in biology, engineering, chemistry, and physics.
+A dielectric constant ε_r , independent of time is an inadequate over-approximation in many cases of practical interest today.